Investigations after fires

 Senior consultant at PiD Solutions AS

-A fire broke out in a municipally owned and operated terraced house.
-The terraced house consisted of a total of 5 apartments with a living area of 60 m2.
+A fire broke out in a municipally owned and operated row house.
+The row house consisted of a total of 5 apartments with a living area of 60 m2.
 The building was built in 1991, in accordance with the building regulations of 1987.
-The fire quickly spread to a neighboring apartment and then to two other apartments in the terraced house, one apartment only suffered odor damage.
+The fire quickly spread to a neighboring apartment and then to two other apartments in the row house, one apartment only suffered odor damage.

-The problem of extensive fire spread beyond the fire-affected apartment in terraced houses is known from previous investigations that PiD Solutions AS has carried out on behalf of insurance companies.
-Our assignment today was to examine the building and map fire barriers and, if possible, describe current spread paths from the fire-affected apartment to other apartments.
+The problem of extensive fire spread beyond the fire-affected apartment in row houses is known from previous investigations that PiD Solutions AS has carried out on behalf of insurance companies.
+Our assignment today was to examine the building and map fire barriers and, if possible, describe relevant paths of fire spread from the fire-affected apartment to the other apartments.

 Rådgivere på branntomt